86FX/CStealer/README.md

+> [!IMPORTANT]
+> CStealer is currently under construction, star the repo to come back when it's done!

 > [!CAUTION]
 > You can only download our tools from [86FX/CStealer](https://github.com/86FX/CStealer).
 Any other websites/communities offering downloads to our tools are not to be trusted.